-To say that Leaders are stressed is an understatement—too much to do, not enough resources, too many emails, waste, staffing, investors, unhappy customers, and so on.
+In a normal economy, to say that Leaders are stressed is an understatement—too much to do, not enough resources, too many emails, staffing issues, dealing with investors and customers, and so on.
+With the onset and ongoing effects of the COVID-19 pandemic, leaders' stress levels are reaching even greater heights.

-Estimates of how much “stress” costs US businesses annually are staggering—as much as $300 billion a year says The American Stress Institute.
-Not to mention the costs of replacing leaders who ‘burn out’ or derail.
-Yet, we accept stress as the ‘elephant in the room’ and fail to take action to reduce its negative impact.
-In fact, leaders often over-estimate their ability to manage their own stress—much less that of their employees—increasing the organization’s stress load even more.
+Estimates of how much stress costs US businesses annually are staggering—as much as $300 billion a year says The American Stress Institute.
+This does not include the costs of replacing leaders who burn out or derail.
+Yet we accept stress as the elephant in the room and fail to take action to reduce its negative impact.
+In fact, leaders often over-estimate their ability to manage their own stress—or deny the effects of stress that they are facing—increasing the organization’s stress load even more.
 Fortunately, this can change.

-HPS can help your leaders learn how to operate within an optimal range of high-low stress, use tools to manage stress, and build stress resilience with their own personal ARSENAL™ of best practices.
+Whether in a crisis or in a normal operating environment, HPS can help your leaders learn how to operate and make effective decisions even under stress and use tools to manage stress and build resilience with their own personal ARSENAL™ of best practices.

 As stress increases, a leader begins to lose access to two critical decision-making components: Emotional Intelligence and Cognitive Ability.
 Leaders must recognize that 1) stress is increasing and 2) nothing is being done to halt its climb.
 Failure to respond appropriately to high stress can result in Catastrophic Leadership Failure™.
 Having a plan in place to manage stress before it gets too high is a requirement for anyone, especially a leader.